biotaphy/tutorials/_sphinx_config/pages/spatial_data.rst

     Geospatial data
         Geospatial data is data with geographic location associated with it, i.e. map data.
-There are two kinds of spatial data, term:`Raster Data` and term:`Vector Data`.
+There are two kinds of spatial data, :term:`Raster Data` and :term:`Vector Data`.
 Each
         has properties that make it better for representing different information.

     Line